variejs/docs/authentication.md

 ## Drivers

-Each driver has there advantages and disadvantages.

-There are multiple drivers that Varie provides out of the box, both require additional backend configurations.
+Drivers provide a workflow for authentication.

 ### Cooke Driver

-The cookie driver is the preferred web driver.
-Varie will attempt to fetch the user, if the fetch fails the application knows they are not logged in and will send them back to their login page.
+The cookie driver will attempt to fetch the user, if the fetch fails the application knows they are not logged in and will send them back to their login page.

 Never expose the full JWT to Javascript, instead separate into two cookies one with the signature (HTTP only) and the header/payload.
 This can allow you to detect your user scopes and if your user is logged in.

 To learn more you can visit the [OWASP organzations website](https://www.owasp.org/index.php/HTML5_Security_Cheat_Sheet#Local_Storage).

-[{.warn} Varie does not provide security for your cookies, please use best practices to prevent CSRF attacks.]
+[{.info} Varie does not provide security for your cookies, please use best practices to prevent CSRF attacks.]

-### Jwt Driver

-The JWT driver should only be in isolated applications that will uses local storage to keep track of authentication, this allow to check if the token is there and try to fetch the user.
-If it cannot fetch the user it will send them back to their login page.

-[{.info} If you choose to use this for you web application you are susceptible to XSS attacks.]

 ### Custom Drivers